 - Do I have any pets?

 - Pets can be risky in the eyes of insurance providers.
-If you have a larger dog, you may want to upgrade your liability coverage to protect yourself if your pet injures someone or damages property.
+If you have a larger dog, you may want to upgrade your liability coverage to protect yourself if your pet injures someone or damages property (and pet-proofing will help with this too).
 There may also be protection limits for certain dog breeds, so make sure you chat with your insurance agent about your pooch before signing any policy.

 - What extra protection do I need?